ansible-community/ara/doc/source/contributing.rst

 - Push your commit to your fork with ``git push origin cool_feature``
 - Open a pull request using the proposed link returned by the ``git push`` command

+Every every pull request is automatically tested with linters, unit tests as well as a variety of integration test scenarios.

+This results in higher standards, better code, improved testing coverage, less regressions and increased stability.

 .. image:: ../source/_static/github-pull-request.gif

 Testing changes locally
 ~~~~~~~~~~~~~~~~~~~~~~~

-You are encouraged to test your changes in a local environment before sending
+It is encouraged to test changes in a local environment before sending them
-them for review.
+for review.

 Most of the tests that are run against a pull request are fast and can be run
 from your development environment without any changes to the system.